 CNA Training Program

-Certified Nursing Assistant (CNA) training programs are entry-level healthcare courses that prepare you for a role assisting nurses with direct patient care.
-Programs typically consist of classroom theory, laboratory skills training, and hands-on clinical rotations in healthcare facilities.
+Certified Nursing Assistant (CNA) training programs provide essential entry-level education for individuals aiming to assist nurses in delivering direct patient care.
+These programs usually combine classroom instruction, practical skills training in a laboratory setting, and hands-on clinical rotations in actual healthcare facilities.

 Program Overview

-Here's a breakdown of what you can expect from our Certified Nursing Assistant (CNA) training program at Ma'Lynn School of Careers.
+Here's a detailed breakdown of what you can thoroughly expect from our comprehensive Certified Nursing Assistant (CNA) training program at the renowned Ma'Lynn School of Careers.

 Training Hours